Five ways to reduce your admin workload

 This results in less back and forth between admin staff and practitioners, as all staff members will have the most up to date information on your patient available in one place.

 Another important aspect of effective practice administration is organising and communicating with your staff.
 In a fast-paced, busy practice, however, this can be easier said than done.
 Digital worklists do away with endless emails and post-it notes and show action items and requests within your practice in a single location, including who they’ve been assigned to.
 This means that each staff member has a clear idea of what they need to do and by when.
 Having these clear accountabilities will streamline your practice workflow, prevent frustration and save valuable staff time.

 Get to know the speaker:

-Kaitlin has been a part of Henry Schein since the Vetstreet acquisition in 2016.
+Kaitlin has been a part of Covetrus since the Vetstreet acquisition in 2016.
 She started her career with Vetstreet as an Account Manager and moved to Marketing in 2015.
 When not at work, you can find her out for a run or with family and friends.